-One of the many uses of aerial thermography is in preventing fires that occur as a result from failures in power lines.
+One of the many uses of aerial thermography is in preventing fires that occur as a result of failures in power lines.

 By detecting weak points in the transmission and distribution network, which is a highly complex system of lines of interconnecting electric energy sources, drones equipped with thermal imaging systems can identify problem areas before a breakdown or fire happens and prevent the fire from happening.

-Check out this video from Workswell to see how easily problem areas in power lines are detected using aerial thermography.
+Check out the below video from Workswell to see how easily problem areas in power lines are detected using aerial thermography.
 Just imagine trying to find the same problem areas manually, and the power of aerial thermography will be immediately apparent.

 3. Solar Panel Inspections

-If a solar panel is malfunctioning, this could mean a huge daily loss in potential energy gathered.
-But manual inspections are time consuming, and cost prohibitive.
+If a solar panel is malfunctioning, this could mean a daily loss in potential energy gathered.
+But manual inspections are time-consuming and sometimes cost-prohibitive.